ATLpyta/atlpyta.github.io/README.md

 <img src="screenshots/sort.png" alt="sort MTs" width="20%"/>

-## graphical comparison
+## Graphical comparison

 [Kiviat diagrams](https://en.wikipedia.org/wiki/Radar_chart) (also called radar charts or spider web charts) are used to graphically compare the model transformations according the previous metrics.

 First, the user selects a list of model transformation.
-Then the tool generates an interractive Kiviat chart comparing the chosen MTs.
+Then the tool generates an interactive Kiviat chart comparing the chosen MTs.

 <img src="screenshots/kiviat-compare.png" alt="compare MTs" width="40%"/>